Sanjay24-05/DeBob/docs/architecture.md

 }
 ```

-This slice is what `WatsonxAdapter.summarizeModule()` and `WatsonxAdapter.classifyLayer()` receive.
-No source content, no file paths embedded in strings, no raw AST.
+This slice is what `WatsonxAdapter.describeModule()` receives.
+Providers may fall back to the two
+older methods, but the input remains graph-derived: no source content, no raw AST.

 ### LLM Adapter Interface